potatomaverick/100-days-of-code/log.md

 **Today's Progress:** More JS Basics work on freeCodeCamp.
 Worked through the JSON Record Collection problem, iterating through loops and nesting loops.

 **Thoughts:** This ending portion is tough!
 I sound like a broken record, but its true.
 Its taking a lot longer to solve these, but it feels pretty rewarding when I do.
 I think I'm starting to grasp some of the JS concepts better as I work on these tougher problems.

+### Day 22: March 7th, 2019
+**Today's Progress:** Finished the JS Basics challenges on freeCodeCamp.
+Went back and reviewed some of them as well to test my knowledge.

+**Thoughts:** Glad to have finished the Basic JS section finally.
+Tomorrow I'm going to do a bit of review on the tougher challenges and then move onto the ES6 portion.